shotovenkatesh/AI-Assignment2/README.md

 # Note:
 In case if you want to run this project in your own device, cloning and running wont work:( Why?
 Because the ml model is of size 95mb, but github did not allow me to upload a file which was greater than 95mb.
-In case of you want to test it out, let me know i will send you the ml model(It's just a matter of dragging and droping).
+In case if you want to test it out, let me know i will send you the ml model(It's just a matter of dragging and droping).

 # THANK YOU